Saturday, 23 July 2016

 I was reminded instantly of our “Christmas in the Barn” events at Lucinda’s where we negotiate narrow lanes, (made even more treacherous in snowy conditions) and there is all the fun of parking in the field above the tennis courts.
 Even in sunny Sussex, (currently not so sunny) this field at Perch Hill was not immune to the churned up mud, seen copiously spattering the Audis, BMWs and Range Rovers that had already bagged their parking spot.

-Perhaps it was the weather, (rain was forecast after lunch - and the morning although dry, was dull and grey), but I found my first impression of Perch Hill disappointing.
+Perhaps it was the weather, (rain was forecast after lunch - and the morning although dry, was dull and grey), but I found my first impression of Perch Hill slightly disappointing.

 The foxgloves lining the lane were nearly over and therefore not nearly as spectacular as shown in the brochure.

 The other side of the hedge from the field we parked in was a small wildflower meadow.
-After the meadows at Sissinghurst, this meadow did not have the same impact and looked more like an overgrown farm field with a path cut through it.

 The first garden was the cutting garden, which obviously is for business purposes.
 Wind and rain had battered it and many of the plants were past their best,